Save The Mainland Moose

 Immediate Action Needed on Research and Forestry Reform

-This new Recovery Plan outlines, for the first time ever, a population target assuming recovery of the species and a 20 year goal for increasing numbers: 5000 individuals including 500 breeding, an increase of potentially ~4000 individual moose.
-The Plan also identifies Core Habitat, using a combination of existing population data and known and projected suitable habitat.
+This new Recovery Plan outlines, for the first time ever, a population target assuming recovery of the species and a 20 year goal for increasing numbers: 5000 moose including 500 breeding individuals, an increase of potentially ~4000 individual moose.
+The Plan also identifies Core Habitat, using a combination of existing population data and known and projected suitable habitat, and specifically recommends government designate Core Habitat and implementing new conservation measures within to better protect moose.
+It emphasized the importance of transitioning to more ecological forestry practices on public and private lands, the need for protecting habitat connectivity through the protected areas system and local stewardship action, and the potential for partnerships with eNGOs and citizens to accomplish the Plan's goals.

 - Demand the Minister of Natural Resources and Renewables designate Core Habitat for the Mainland Moose and implement regulations to protect the species, as identified and recommended by the moose Recovery Team

-- Show your support for ecological forestry by putting up one of our Save Species At Risk lawn signs and demand Ecological Forestry Now!
+- Show your support for ecological forestry by putting up one of our Save Species At Risk lawn signs and demand Ecological Forestry Now by signing our petition.

 - Help us fundraise for vital research by making a donation to our Species At Risk Fund.
-We need to improve our understanding of where Mainland Moose are in the landscape, how populations are changing over time, and what management techniques are most likely to result in population growth.
+We need to improve our understanding of where moose are in the landscape, how populations are changing over time, what management techniques are most likely to result in population growth, and what kinds of conservation options Nova Scotians support.